 - 1. Mid-Terms and Final Exams will be given in all core courses. - 2.
 Electives will be determined by the teacher of the elective. - 3.
-The exams can be written or project-based. - 4.
+The exams can be written or project-based, except for the Civics and Government final as directed by the State Department of Education's Act 45.
+Civics and Government students must complete an end of course exam. - 4.
 AP Exams The teacher of the AP course will determine how this is used. - 5.
 Mid-Term exam grades will not appear on the report card until the end of the school year.
 This will give individual teachers flexibility in scheduling mid-term exams at natural breaks in the curriculum. - 6.
 The Mid-Term and Final are averaged together and make up 20% of the final course grade.